 Collaborating to Protect the Health of Kids with Asthma

 In order to address the serious and pervasive problem of childhood asthma in the United States, in 2012 the Merck Childhood Asthma Network (MCAN) partnered with the Department of Health Policy at the George Washington University (GWU) and First Focus to establish a new national multi-sector coalition to raise awareness and advance public policies to improve the health of children who suffer from asthma.
-In 2015, new funding was obtained through the Kresge Foundation to continue the work of the Coalition.
+In 2015, new funding was obtained through the Kresge Foundation, and in 2018, Families USA joined GWU to continue the work of the Coalition.

 The Childhood Asthma Leadership Coalition consists of leading advocates and experts in childhood asthma, public health, environmental health, poverty, housing, health care, and health care economics.
 Members come from a variety of professional backgrounds, including clinical researchers, medical doctors, service providers, and policy analysts.
 By working together, the Coalition aims to accelerate prevention and improve the diagnosis, treatment, and long-term management of childhood asthma through targeted state and federal efforts.
 The Coalition also works to address barriers that prevent children from accessing the health care services they need to control and manage asthma.

 The Childhood Asthma Leadership Coalition’s Policy Goals

 Collaboration and leadership on childhood asthma is especially important at this critical time in Washington when policymakers are making important decisions about the future of federal investments in our nation’s public health and health coverage systems.
 By establishing a unified and informed voice using credible experts, the Coalition sets a clear vision for policy solutions which relies on evidence-based research to improve health outcomes for children with asthma.

 - Ensuring the availability of stable health insurance for children with asthma;